-BRIDGING THE RIVER

-THE MASTER OF SOCIAL WORK IN INDIGENOUS TRAUMA AND RESILIENCY
+BRIDGING THE RIVER THE MASTER OF SOCIAL WORK IN INDIGENOUS TRAUMA AND RESILIENCY

-STATEMENT OF ACKNOWLEDGEMENT OF TRADITIONAL LAND

-"We wish to acknowledge this land on which the University of Toronto operates.
+STATEMENT OF ACKNOWLEDGEMENT OF TRADITIONAL LAND "I (we) wish to acknowledge this land on which the University of Toronto operates.
 For thousands of years it has been the traditional land of the Huron-Wendat, the Seneca, and most recently, the Mississaugas of the Credit River.
 Today, this meeting place is still the home to many Indigenous people from across Turtle Island and we are grateful to have the opportunity to work on this land."

-This statement was developed at the University of Toronto in consultation with First Nations House and its Elders Circle, some scholars in the field and senior University Officials.

-The MSW-ITR program came from the vision of seven Indigenous women: Kim Anderson, Maria Campbell, Suzy Goodleaf, JoAnn Kauffman, Sylvia Maracle, Rebecca Martell, and Jane Middelton-Moz.
+This statement was developed at the University of Toronto in consultation with First Nations House and its Elders Circle, some scholars in the field and senior University Officials. https://memos.provost.utoronto.ca/statement-of-acknowledge ment-of-traditional-land-pdadc-72/ The MSW-ITR program came from the vision of seven Indigenous women: Kim Anderson, Maria Campbell, Suzy Goodleaf, JoAnn Kauffman, Sylvia Maracle, Rebecca Martell, and Jane Middelton-Moz.
 They had a dream of how community can change if trauma and healing practices were approached from a culture-based and community-driven lens.
 In the spring of 2011, the OFIFC and the Middelton-Moz Institute invited leaders in the fields of trauma, education, Indigenous spirituality, healing and leadership, and community intervention to form the Governing Council to envision the MSW-ITR Program.

-The current Governing Council (pictured) includes: Rebecca Martell, Jane Middelton-Moz, Sylvia Maracle, Suzy Goodleaf, and JoAnn Kauffman.
+Current and past members of the Governing Council (pictured): Rebecca Martell, Jane Middelton Moz, Sylvia Maracle, Suzy Goodleaf and JoAnn Kaufman.